artela-network/artela-docs/docs/develop/guides/reentrancy-guard/index.md

 ```

-Also, if you don't have a test coin in your account, please join [our discard](https://discord.com/invite/artela)
+Also, if you don't have a test token in your account, please join [our discard](https://discord.com/invite/artela)
 ，require testnet faucet。.

 ## 3. Create Smart Contract